Connect with others who understand.

 See answer

-If you’re living with Parkinson’s disease and struggle with a quiet speaking voice or other speech problems, you’re not alone.
-Changes in speech and vocal articulation are common symptoms of Parkinson’s.
-Many people with Parkinson’s have breathy, low-volume speech, which can make it difficult to communicate and may make social situations uncomfortable.
+If you have Parkinson’s disease and have trouble speaking clearly or loudly, you’re not alone.
+Changes in speech are common symptoms of Parkinson’s.
+Many people with Parkinson’s speak in a quiet or breathy voice, which can make it hard to talk with others and can make social situations uncomfortable.

 “My voice gets thinner and softer as the day wears on,” one MyParkinsonsTeam member said.